scutdig/PyChip-py-hcl/README.md

 [![codecov](https://codecov.io/gh/scutdig/py-hcl/branch/master/graph/badge.svg)](https://codecov.io/gh/scutdig/py-hcl)
 [![PyPI](https://img.shields.io/pypi/v/py-hcl.svg)](https://pypi.python.org/pypi)

-PyHCL is a hardware construct language like [Chisel](https://github.com/freechipsproject/chisel3) but more lightweight and more relaxed to use.
+PyHCL is a hardware construct language similar to [Chisel](https://github.com/freechipsproject/chisel3) but more lightweight and more relaxed to use.
-As a novel hardware construction framework embedded in Python, PyHCL supports several useful features include object-oriented, functional programming, and dynamically typed objects.
+As a novel hardware construction framework embedded in Python, PyHCL supports several useful features including object-oriented, functional programming, and dynamically typed objects.

-The goal of PyHCL is providing a complete design and verification tool flow for heterogeneous computing systems flexibly using the same design methodology.
+The goal of PyHCL is providing a complete design and verification toolchain for heterogeneous computing systems.

 PyHCL is powered by [FIRRTL](https://github.com/freechipsproject/firrtl), an intermediate representation for digital circuit design.
-With the FIRRTL compiler framework, PyHCL-generated circuits can be compiled to the widely-used HDL Verilog.
+Leveraging the FIRRTL compiler framework, PyHCL-generated circuits can be compiled to the widely-used HDL Verilog.

 ## Getting Started

-#### Installing PyHCL
+#### Install PyHCL

 ```shell script
 $ pip install py-hcl
 ```

-#### Writing A Full Adder
+#### Write a Full Adder
 PyHCL defines modules using only simple Python syntax that looks like this:
 ```python
 from py_hcl import *